ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 # Introduction

 The [first post](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker) is this series covered "Building A Workflow".
 Which introduced how Docker and Makefiles could collaborate to make a development workflow.
 This post covers “Building A Better API”.
-First we discuss some improvements to part 1.
+First we discuss some improvements to Part 1.
 Then walk through a demonstration.
 Ending with a quick overview of the API improvements in the demo.
 Many improvements originate from [Ardan labs service training](https://github.com/ardanlabs/service-training).

 I plan on writing 3 more posts in this series.